pozemka/cheatsh-qtcreator/README.md

 # CheatSh-QtCreator
-Plug-in for QtCreator to view cheat sheets from [cheat.sh](https://github.com/chubin/cheat.sh)
+Plugin for QtCreator to view cheat sheets from [cheat.sh](https://github.com/chubin/cheat.sh)

 [Download here](https://github.com/pozemka/cheatsh-qtcreator/releases)

 ## Introduction
 [Cheat.sh](https://github.com/chubin/cheat.sh) is a community-driven cheat sheets repository for programming languages, databases, linux tools and commands.
-It is also searches StackOverflow if no answer was found in repository.
+It also searches StackOverflow if nothing is found in cheat.sh repository.

 This plugin provides integrated access to cheat.sh from Qt Creator.

-For example you want to know how to get random number in a range.
-Instead of switching to documentaion or to browser you can search with plug-in for `random in range` and read cheat sheet right inside Qt Creator.
+For example, you want to know how to get random number in a range.
+Instead of switching to documentaion or to browser you can search with plugin for `random in range` and read cheat sheet right inside Qt Creator.

 Search examples:
 <a href="http://cheat.sh/cpp/tie" target="_blank">tie</a>,